-Like other businesses, PEO uses temporary staff, contractors, and consultants in addition to full-time staff and volunteers to conduct its daily regulatory functions, as mandated under the Professional Engineers Act, efficiently and effectively.
+Like other businesses, PEO uses temporary staff, contractors and consultants, in addition to full-time staff and volunteers, to conduct its daily regulatory functions, as mandated under the Professional Engineers Act, efficiently and effectively.
 PEO uses such resources as legal and management consultants because of the need to use their expertise to support both regulatory and support activities.
 It is usually more economical to outsource the services required than hire staff on a regular full-time basis.
 The use of contractors and temporary staff are for short-term assignments (such as to reduce backlog and complete special projects) and to replace absent staff (for example, disability or maternity leaves).
 This strategy offers organizational flexibility, assists PEO to meet its staffing needs, and avoids unnecessary, longer-term staffing costs.

-In 2015, PEO used:
+In 2016, PEO used:

-- one contract staff in Regulatory Compliance, to cover a maternity leave; - one contract staff in Finance to assist with workload regarding the Aptify database replacement project; and - two contract staff in Licensing and Registration; one to cover a maternity leave, the second to handle increased workload related to the Aptify project.
+- one contract staff in Corporate Services, to cover a maternity leave; and - two contract staff in Licensing and Registration; one to cover a job vacancy, the second to handle increased workload related to the Aptify project.